yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/EPIC.md

-# EPIC Tracking - Video Venture Launch
+# EPIC Tracking - AI Marketing Campaign Post Generator

 **Author: JP + 2025-06-15**

 ## Overview

-This document tracks major feature epics for the Video Venture Launch marketing campaign generator.
+This document tracks major feature epics for the AI Marketing Campaign Post Generator marketing campaign generator.
 Each epic represents a significant functionality block that contributes to the overall solution maturity.

 ---